mizzy/how-to-manage-rpm-packages-with-git/README.md

 Source1:        memcached.sysv
 ```

-So source rpm are inlucdes in this directory.
+So source rpm are inlucded in this directory.

 ----